FoxLisk/alttp-notes/misc/cave_state_big_keys.md

 In cave state, we read way past the intended 16 elements.

 For regular cave state, we're looking at `DungeonMask,$FF`.
 This works out to be the value at `#_0099BF`.
-The relevant ROM looks like this:
+The relevant code looks like this:

 ```
 #_0099BE: dw $17C4
 #_0099C0: dw $07CA
 ```

-The [Asar manual](https://rpghacker.github.io/asar/asar_19/manual/) tells us that

-> [w]hen using dw, dl or dd, each number is converted to little-endian

-which means that the actual ROM data looks like this:
+Since the SNES uses a little-endian processor, this results in these bytes in ROM:

 ```
 #_0099BE: $C4